yikeke/dbaas-docs/migrate-data-into-tidb.md

 ## Step 1.
 Export data from MySQL compatible databases

-There are several ways to dump data from MySQL leveraging by tools such as `mysqldump` or `mydumper`.
-We recommend using the [Dumpling](https://github.com/pingcap/dumpling) for higher performance and compatiblity with TiDB, which is also one of the open source tools created by PingCAP.
+You can use several ways to dump data from MySQL, such as using `mysqldump` or `mydumper`.
+It is recommended to use the [Dumpling](https://github.com/pingcap/dumpling) tool for higher performance and compatibility with TiDB, which is also one of the open source tools created by PingCAP.

 1. Install Dumpling: